Who are the innovative tech startups making Leeds city region thrive? Part 2

 Since forming in October 2018,we have successfully delivered a series of strategic and transformational projects for a prominent FTSE250 organisation based in Leeds.
-We have just led on one of the largest cloud migrations programmes in Europe and have hosted a cloud technology conference that was streamed throughout Europe.
+We are currently leading one of the largest cloud migrations programmes in Europe and have hosted a cloud technology conference that was streamed throughout Europe.
 Perform Partners achieved Amazon Web Services Partner status in 2019.
 We are an official supplier to the UK HM Government through their G-Cloud and Digital Outcomes and Specialist frameworks.Over the last year, the world has been shaken, and all businesses have been forced to adapt and change.
 Like most companies, Perform Partners felt the impact.
 Despite the volatility of 2020, we achieved key milestones, including over £1M in revenue, providing business stability and enabling us to invest in our growth throughout 2021.

 Why did you decide to locate your business in Leeds?

 We love being part of the booming tech sector in Leeds.
 We see Leeds as the anchor for our core business and it will always be our home.
 It's also a city that we feel offers a considerable opportunity within technology and a highly skilled and talented workforce that would rival the larger and more saturated business hubs across the UK.
 Working closely with Leeds Beckett University, we also offer our time, guidance and insight, collaboratively working on research topics that will mutually benefit each other.